 Retirement Homes, Assisted Living Homes, Nursing Homes and Hospices

-Retirement homes generally support independent living, and have the air of a senior citizen center.
+Retirement homes generally support independent living and have the air of a senior citizen centre.
 Assisted living homes provide services such as meals and housekeeping, and assist residents in daily living.
 Many have a special unit to provide for those with dementia.

 Mental and Physical Therapy

 While there are many different ways in which therapy animal work is conducted, a significant distinction is made for those activities in which a health professional is directly involved.
 The term animal-assisted activities (AAA) is used to describe activities which involve only the handler, their animal, and the client.
 Examples include visits to patients in hospitals and residents in retirement homes.